ObeoNetwork/M2Doc/ref-doc/nightly/m2doc_service_semanticbrowserservices.md

 * myFunctionalChainInvolvementFunction.getOutgoingInvolvementLinks()
   * the Sequence of outgoing involvement links for the given FunctionalChainInvolvementFunction

-## org.polarsys.capella.core.data.pa.PhysicalComponent.getOutgoingPhysicalLinks() : Sequence{org.polarsys.capella.core.data.cs.PhysicalLink}

-Returns the Sequence of outgoing physical links for the given PhysicalComponent.

-### Parameter

-* **value**: the PhysicalComponent

-### Example

-* myPhysicalComponent.getOutgoingPhysicalLinks()
-  * the Sequence of outgoing physical links for the given PhysicalComponent

 ## org.polarsys.capella.common.data.modellingcore.IState.getOutgoingTransition() : Sequence{org.polarsys.capella.core.data.capellacommon.StateTransition}

 Returns the Sequence of outgoing transitions for the given IState.